mhepekiz/slotmachine/README.md

 PS : I added many different sounds to my game.
 I love this one as main sound ( https://freesound.org/people/theblockofsound235/sounds/223898/ - CLICK TO LISTEN ) but due to Google Chrome policies we can't use auto play if browser not setup to approve this.
 Only if player interacts with game we can play.

+## Next Steps

+First of all I need some rest for the weekend!

 ```
 1) Improvement on CSS